 - Step 4 - Record a Meeting/Lecture/Presentation

-Start Zoom and locate the menu at the bottom the window.
+- Locate the menu at the bottom the Zoom window.

 - If you want to record a PowerPoint presentation or actions on your computer, click the Share Screen button.

 (NOTE: The Zoom menu moves to the top of the screen when you click Share Screen.)